UofA-HEAG/CTA-Simulation/Installation.md

 ```

 * Now the command `zstd` should be able to be run from anywhere.
 * If not, you'll need to add `~/.local/bin` to your path.
-This can be done by adding the following line into your `~/.bashrc` and then sourcing it, or reopening the connection:
+This can be done by adding the following line into your `~/.bashrc` and then sourcing it, or reopening the SSH connection:

 ```bash
 export $PATH="~/.local/bin:${PATH}"